contao/docs/docs/dev/getting-started/core-concepts.md

 Your web application's functionality can easily be extended by installing one or more of the many [available extensions][12] for Contao.
 A Contao extension is basically simply a Symfony bundle that you can load into your Symfony application - or will be automatically loaded in the Contao Managed Edition.
-See the [creating an extension article][13] on how to create an extension for Contao.
+See the article on [getting started with creating an extension][13] on how to create an extension for Contao.

 ## Insert Tags